-As the weather changes, it’s time to put on a set of the best tyres for your road or mountain bike.
-The winter season significantly alters your experience on roads and trails.
+As the weather changes, it’s time to put on a set of the best tyres for your mountain bike.
+The winter season significantly alters your experience on the trails.

 Water, ice, snow, frozen mud, and additional debris from heavy rain puts a lot more strain on your tyres.

 Meanwhile, rolling in chilly temperatures weakens standard tyre compounds and accelerates degradation, resulting in punctures.
 A tyre designed for cold conditions comes to the rescue.
-Winter road bike tyres and winter mountain bike tyres are both equipped with weatherproofing materials and high build quality, allowing you to continue riding.
+Winter mountain bike tyres are equipped with weatherproofing materials and high build quality, allowing you to continue riding.

 Our guide to the best winter tyres

-So, if you’re determined to pedal face first into a downpour or speed through an ice-caked trail, this guide should help you find treads tough enough to make your masochistic dreams come true.
+If you’re determined to pedal face first into a downpour or speed through an ice-caked trail, this guide should help you find treads tough enough to make your mud covered dreams come true.